-The enforcement can refer to different types of credits, such as bank accounts, goods located at a third party, and, on the basis of limits fixed by law, any salary and retirement pension.
+The enforcement can refer to different types of credit, such as bank accounts, goods located at a third party, and, on the basis of limits fixed by law, any salaries and retirement pensions.

 4.2.
 Enforcement in movable property

-The bailiff visits the debtor’s address to find out if any property can be seized.
-It is foreseen by law that:
+The bailiff visits the debtor’s address to find out whether any property can be seized.
+It is provided by law that:

-- The execution cannot be made against certain property (unseizable goods)
+- Execution cannot be made against certain property (unseizable goods)

-- The bailiff can only visit the debtor during a time period fixed by law, e.g. between 7.00am and 9.00pm
+- The bailiff can only visit the debtor during the time period fixed by law, e.g. between 7.00am and 9.00pm

 - The bailiff cannot proceed during holiday periods

-- The property that can be taken by the bailiff and given to the registrar (the clerk of the court) is money, jewellery, and credits.
+- Property that can be taken by the bailiff and given to the registrar (the clerk of the court) is money, jewellery, and credit.
 Other goods must be given to the official receiver

 - The costs are fixed and depend on the value of the goods found by the bailiff